Home Remodeling Costs in Los Angeles

-Los Angeles remodeling costs per square foot
+Remodeling costs per square foot in Los Angeles

 One thing to note: While Sweeten contractors attempt to explore all avenues to stay competitive, it is an industry that is affected by trade.
 The prices you’re quoted at any given time may not be the same six months or a year from now.
 Prices on labor and materials fluctuate and this will be reflected in your overall quote.

 We also checked in with L.A.-based interior designer Haley Weidenbaum on how interior designers calculate fees.
-She explains, “Typically for renovations projects, I will charge a flat fee.
+She explains, “Typically for renovation projects, I will charge a flat fee.
 This is beneficial for both designer and client.
 It allows the designer to work more freely and offers more transparency between the designer and the client.
 However, it is important for both parties to agree on a scope of work.
 Everyone should be on the same page and understand what is included under this flat fee.”